Generic Name: sildenafil (sil-DEN-a-fil)

 - if you have a history of certain eye problems (eg, macular degeneration, optic neuropathy, retinitis pigmentosa, sudden vision loss in one or both eyes) or hearing problems (eg, ringing in the ears, decreased hearing, hearing loss)

-- if you are dehydrated or have a history of liver or kidney problems, high or low blood pressure, ulcers, bleeding problems, heart problems (eg, aortic stenosis, angina, irregular heartbeat, heart failure), blood vessel problems, or nervous system problems
+- if you are dehydrated or have a history of liver or kidney problems, high or low blood pressure, stroke, ulcers, bleeding problems, heart problems (eg, aortic stenosis, angina, irregular heartbeat, heart attack, heart failure), blood vessel problems, or nervous system problems

 - if you have pulmonary hypertension caused by sickle cell anemia